 nplaw – the name is a contraction of Norfolk Public Law – came into being on 1st October 2010, the result of a merger by Norfolk County Council, Norwich City Council and Great Yarmouth Borough Council of their separate legal teams.
 The merger has been an outstanding success, giving our stakeholder clients access to a much wider range of legal services than previously, services delivered by specialist lawyers who understand the local government context.
-Our original three stakeholder clients were joined by South Norfolk District Council on 1st April 2012.
-We currently provide a full legal service to all four stakeholder clients as well as a partial legal service to the Broads Authority and three further Norfolk district councils: Breckland, Broadland and Kings Lynn and West Norfolk.
-Although a part of Norfolk County Council, we are run as a separate, self-funding business.
-The future may see our legal status change to become a subsidiary undertaking of Norfolk County Council.
+Our original three stakeholder clients have been joined by Broadland District Council since 1st October 2020.
+We currently provide a full legal service to all four stakeholder clients.

 Culture and core values